Supporting Safer Driving Using Big Data and Telematics

 Numerous driving automation demonstrations and plot tests on public roads have been conducted both within Japan and abroad, and technological innovation for practical use and to encourage adoption is underway around the world.
 In Japan, a Public-Private ITS Initiative/ Roadmaps 2016 has been formulated.
 As research and development is accelerating, the National Policy Agency issued in May 2016 the guidelines for testing automated driving systems on public roads that require the securing of proper ability to compensate.

-To respond to various risks relating to pilot tests, Sompo Japan Nipponkoa offers an automated driving insurance (tailor-made for pilot tests) using the insurance design know-how we have accumulated so far.
+To respond to various risks relating to pilot tests, Sompo Japan Nipponkoa offers an automated driving insurance (tailor-made for pilot tests) using the insurance design know-how they have accumulated so far.
 It is an insurance policy exclusive to companies involved in automated driving demonstrations and pilot tests, to support their research and development that links to a safe and secure automobile society.

 [Automobile Insurance] Launch of New Protection for Automated Driving Vehicles